mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 legacy_func((4 * s + 2 * s).numerical_value_ref_in(si::second));  // Compile-time error
 ```

-The [@MP-UNITS] library goes one step further, by implementing all compound assignments,
+The library also goes one step further, by implementing all compound assignments, pre-increment,
-pre-increment, and pre-decrement operators as non-member functions that preserve the initial value
+and pre-decrement operators as non-member functions that preserve the initial value category.
-category.
 Thanks to that, the following will also not compile:

 ```cpp
 quantity<si::second, int> get_duration();